ros2/ros2_documentation/Linux-Development-Setup.rst

 System setup
 ------------

+.. _linux-dev-add-ros2-repo:

 Add the ROS 2 apt repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First make sure you have the ROS 2 apt repositories added to your system, if not refer to the Setup Sources section of `this guide <Linux-Install-Debians#setup-sources>`
+First make sure you have the ROS 2 apt repositories added to your system, if not refer to the Setup Sources section of `this guide <linux-install-debians-setup-sources>`

 Install development tools and ROS tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^